Aiven-Open/klaw-docs/docs/index.md

 Klaw consists of two components:

-- The main Klaw Core application handling Governance, Security and meta storage.
+- The main Klaw Core application handling governance, security and meta storage.
 - The Klaw Cluster API handling the connections to the Apache Kafka®, Apache Kafka Connect and schema registry servers.

 ## Quickstart

-Copy the docker script and run.
-It installs Klaw, Apache Kafka, and schema schema registry servers as docker processes. [**Go through this guide**](./getting-started/quickstart)
+We're providing a docker script that you can copy and run.
+It installs Klaw, Apache Kafka, and schema registry servers as docker processes. [**Go through the quickstart guide**](./getting-started/quickstart).